MS Australia: Submissions

 MS Australia regularly seeks opportunities to contribute to policy development and government reviews by submitting proposals to the Australian government.
 These submissions range from those which propose a re-evaluation of cannabinoids by the Therapeutic Goods Administration to facilitate cannabinoid usage for people suffering from MS, to providing information for the National Disability Employment Strategy about key areas affecting people with MS.

 Role in the Global MS Community

 MS Australia is involved with numerous international MS organizations.
 These include:

 Multiple Sclerosis International Federation (MSIF)

 The Multiple Sclerosis International Federation comprises 48 MS societies worldwide, including MS Australia.
-Several MS Australia executive staff hold significant positions on the MSIF Board and fulfil MSIF committee roles.
+Several MS Australia executive staff hold significant positions on the MSIF Board and fulfill MSIF committee roles.

 MS Australia participates annually in World MS Day, which occurs on 30 May and is led by MSIF.
 Associated activities occur throughout May and early June and are designed to bring the global MS community together to raise awareness of the disease and campaign with all those affected by MS.